dOpensource/dsiprouter/docs/carrier_groups.rst

 Click ADD, enter the Friendly name (optional, the )IP address of the endpoint/device, # of characters to strip from RURI, the character to prefix to a RURI then click ADD again.

-hhhihhihhhhih

 .. image:: images/new_carrier_details.PNG
         :align: center

     You should now see your added carrier in the Carrier Group List.